-In more detail, in a hyperreal extension $\mathbb{R} \hookrightarrow {}^\mathbb{R}$ one considers the set ${}^{\mathbb{I}}\mathbb{R} \subseteq {}^\mathbb{R}$ of finite hyperreals.
-The set ${}^{\mathbb{I}}\mathbb{R}$ is the domain of the standard part function (also called the shadow) st: ${}^{\mathbb{I}}\mathbb{R} \to \mathbb{R}$ rounding off each finite hyperreal number to its nearest real number.
+In more detail, in a hyperreal extension $\mathbb{R} \hookrightarrow \mathbb{R}$ one considers the set ${}^{h}\mathbb{R} \subseteq \mathbb{R}$ of finite hyperreals.
+The set ${}^{h}\mathbb{R}$ is the domain of the standard part function (also called the shadow) st : ${}^{h}\mathbb{R} \to \mathbb{R}$ , rounding off each finite hyperreal number to its nearest real number.

 In the world of James Gregory, if each available term with an infinite index n is indistinguishable (in the sense of being infinitely close) from some standard number, then we "terminate the series" (to exploit Gregory's terminology) with this number, meaning that this number is the limit of the sequence.
 Gregory's definition corresponds to a relation of infinite proximity in a hyperreal framework.
-Namely we have where \approx is the relation of being infinitely close (i.e., the difference is infinitesimal), and the common standard part of these values is the limit of the sequence.
-Equivalently, $\mathbf{st}(I_n) = \mathbf{st}(C_n)$.
+Namely we have where $\approx$ is the relation of being infinitely close (i.e., the difference is infinitesimal), and the common standard part of these values is the limit of the sequence.
+Equivalently, $\mathbf{st}(I_n) = \mathbf{st}(C_n)$ .
 Mathematically speaking, this is equivalent to a Weierstrassian epsilontic paraphrase along the lines of item (1) above.

-$$I_n \approx C_n,$$ (3)
+$$I_n \approx C_n \tag{3}$$

-Recently Robinson's framework has become more visible thanks to high-profile advocates like Terry Tao; see e.g., his work Tao (2014, 2016).
-The field has also had its share of high-profile detractors like Errett Bishop and Alain Connes.
-Their critiques were critically analyzed in Katz and Katz (2011), Katz and Leichtnam (2013), and Kanovei et al. (2013).
-Further criticisms by J. Earman, K. Easwaran, H. M. Edwards, Ferraro, J. Gray, P. Halmos, H. Ishiguro, G. Schubring, and Y. Sergeyev were dealt with respectively in the following recent texts: Katz and Sherry (2013), Bascelli et al. (2014, 2016), Kanovei et al. (2015), Bair et al. (2017), Błaszczyk et al. (2016, 2017a, b), Gutman et al. (2016).
-In Borovik and Katz (2012) we analyze the Cauchy scholarship of Judith Grabiner.
-For a fresh look at Simon Stevin see Katz and Katz (2012).
+Recently Robinson's framework has become more visible, thanks to high-profile advocates like Terry Tao (Tao 2014, Tao and Vu 2016).
+The field has also had its share of high-profile detractors, such as Errett Bishop and Alain Connes.
+Their critiques were critically analyzed in Katz and Katz (2011), Katz and Leichtnam (2013), Kanovei et al. (2013), and Sanders (2017).
+Further criticisms by J. Earman, K. Easwaran, H. M. Edwards, G. Ferraro, J. Gray, P. Halmos, H. Ishiguro, G. Schubring, and Y. Sergeyev were dealt with, respectively, in the following recent texts: Katz and Sherry (2013), Bascelli et al. (2014, 2016), Kanovei et al. (2015), Bair et al. (2017), Błaszczyk et al. (2016, 2017a, b), and Gutman et al. (2017).
+In Borovik and Katz (2012), we analyze the Cauchy scholarship of Judith Grabiner.
+For a fresh look at Simon Stevin, see Katz and Katz (2012).

-5 Conclusion
+5. Conclusion

-We note a close fit between Gregory's procedure (1) and procedure (3) available in a modern infinitesimal framework.
+We note a close fit between Gregory's procedure (Equation [1]) and the procedure in Equation (3) available in a modern infinitesimal framework.
 The claim that "[Gregory's] definition is rather different from the modern one" (Ferraro 2008, p.
 20) is only true with regard to a Weierstrassian modern definition.
 Exploiting the richer syntax available in a modern infinitesimal framework where Gregory's procedure acquires a fitting proxy, it is possible to avoid the pitfalls of attributing to a mathematician of Gregory's caliber odd beliefs in an alleged "last" term in a sequence.